-This document describes the rules and guidelines related to claims and labels, primarily for SEG certified eel, but with some reference to the Eel Stewardship Fund (ESF) labels.
-The aims of this guide are to:-

-- protect the value and integrity of the certified eel logos and - assist businesses and individuals in developing packaging and marketing materials that promote the sustainability aspects of their products, practices, or services.

-Specifically, this document:

-- Clarifies and explains what certification under the SEG standard means - Defines how businesses may use the SEG logo off product - Defines how businesses may use the SEG logo on product: - Define how certified eel and eel products must be identified or labelled using SEG or ESF labelling - Describes the relationships between the responsible organisations

-This guide defines what the SEG standard, certification and labelling means and what claims can be made under what circumstances.
+- 1.1 This document describes the rules and guidelines related to claims and labels, primarily for SEG certified eel, but with some reference to the Eel Stewardship Fund (ESF) labels.
+The aims of this guide are to:- - protect the value and integrity of the SEG logo and - assist businesses and individuals in developing packaging and marketing materials that promote the sustainability aspects of their products, practices, or services in relation to trade of SEG certified eel. - 1.2 Specifically, this document: - Clarifies and explains what certification under the SEG standard means, - Defines how businesses may use the SEG logo off product, - Defines how businesses may use the SEG logo on product, - Define how certified eel and eel products must be identified or labelled using SEG or ESF labelling, - Describes the relationships between the responsible organisations. - 1.3 This guide defines what the SEG standard, certification and labelling means and what claims can be made under what circumstances.